deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 *"Salat."* Lewis replied, quietly.
 "Five times a day.
 It's, like, super important to him, so I just let him get it out his system."

-"…I'd forgotten."
+"...I'd forgotten."

 "Forgotten?"

 "Prayer.
-I forgot that people even do things like…" Xiù indicated Amir, who was now bent at the waist, muttering something. "…this."
+I forgot that people even do things like..."
+Xiù indicated Amir, who was now bent at the waist, muttering something. "...this."

 "He's always done this."
 Lewis replied.
 "Had me program that little light for him.
 It points towards Earth."